dbranco33/JS---Guessing_Name/README.md

 - If the guess is correct, the computer will congratulate the player and inform how much guesses he/she did to win the game.

 The idea of this program/small project was to study and practice basic JavaScript techniques at Front-End/Client Side, the pages were created using responsive design and Bootstrap.
 The file with the javascript code is in .../assets/js/guessing_name.js

-The project is available online to play :) at this link: http://demo-guess-name.demosmallbusiness.x10host.com/index.html